TampereHacklab/mulysa/README.md

 # Mulysa

-asylum[::-1] is a member management system for Tampere Hacklab.
+asylum[::-1] is a member management system for Jyväskylä Hacklab originating from Tampere Hacklab.

 # Idea

-Tampere Hacklab has been groving and member management has become pretty labor intensive.
+Jyväskylä Hacklab has been groving and member management has become pretty labor intensive.
 This project tries to automate the boring parts by automating the communication with members, managing the door access and managing the LDAP account creation (some of this is still on the TODO list).